ruby-concurrency/concurrent-ruby/README.md

 These are available in the `concurrent-ruby-edge` companion gem.

 These features are under active development and may change frequently.
-They are expected not to keep backward compatibility (there may also lack tests and documentation).
+They are expected not to keep backward compatibility (they may also lack tests and documentation).
 Semantic versions will be obeyed though.
 Features developed in `concurrent-ruby-edge` are expected to move to `concurrent-ruby` when final.